Editor's note: This piece was originally published in October, 2023 and has been updated to reflect data in 2024.

 Despite the numerous advantages of cultivating wellbeing for both tech talent and their employers, many organizations are doing very little.
 According to the Oxford report, wellbeing is a strategic priority for only 19% of companies studied.

 A separate Forrester survey conducted for Indeed indicates that only 27% of respondents experienced high levels of wellbeing at work.
 This same report indicates that younger generations experience significantly lower levels of wellbeing and adds that they hold their organizations responsible.

 - showcase your commitment to wellbeing,

 - make meaningful changes to support better work for all.

-Additionally, from March 14 to April 5, 2023, Indeed conducted an online quantitative survey of 1,059 U.S. workers aged 18-65 who currently work in a tech role such as software engineer/ developer, tech support or data/IT analyst, or have been laid off from such a role in the past year.
+Additionally, from March 14 to April 5, 2023, Indeed conducted an online quantitative survey of 1,059 U.S. workers aged 18-65 who currently work in a tech role such as tech support, data/IT analyst or software engineer/developer or have been laid off from such a role in the past year.